Mining on Lium Compute Subnet

 -

-Register the executor with your central miner:
+Register the node with your central miner:

 docker exec <miner_container> python /root/app/src/cli.py add-executor \

---address <executor_ip> \
+--address <node_ip> \

---port <executor_port> \
+--port <node_port> \

 --validator <validator_hotkey>